midzer/tobii/README.md

 </button>
 ```

-In both ways, the attribute `data-type` with the value `html` must be added.
+In both ways, the attribute `data-type` with the value `html` is required.

 ### Iframe